 Love Park is one of the most Instagram-able locations in Philadelphia.
 Officially called John F. Kennedy Plaza, the park is now renowned mostly for its sculpture of the word “LOVE” by Robert Indiana.

-The statue is not the only reason to visit the plaza.
-The park also offers gorgeous fountains, walking trails, and lush green areas that make it a wonderful summer oasis.
+The statue is not the only reason to visit the plaza, which features gorgeous fountains, walking trails, and lush green areas, making it a wonderful summer oasis.

 King of Prussia Mall

-Those interested in shopping need to take a slight detour to Philadelphia’s suburbs and check out the mall at King of Prussia.
-This mall is one of the largest shopping centers on the East Coast.
+Those interested in shopping need to take a slight detour to Philadelphia’s suburbs and check out the mall at King of Prussia, one of the largest shopping centers on the East Coast.
 There are 450 stores and 2.9 million square feet of retail space.

-The mall has most of the department stores you would expect, like Macy’s, Niemen Marcus, and Bloomingdales but also features over 30 restaurants and eateries.
+The mall has most of the department stores you would expect, like Macy’s, Neiman Marcus, and Bloomingdale’s, but also features over 30 restaurants and eateries.
 It’s a one-stop-shop for everything you might need.

 Philadelphia Academy of Fine Art

 The Philadelphia Academy of Fine Art is both an art school and a gallery.
-This was the first art academy established in the United States and boasts famous alumni such as Thomas Eakins and Marry Cassatt.
+The iconic institution was the first art academy established in the United States and boasts famous alumni such as Thomas Eakins and Mary Cassatt.

 How Do I Spend a Day in Philadelphia?